logo

 If you’re a small business owner who’s ever typed “get cash fast” into a search bar, you’ve probably seen an ad for a merchant cash advance pop up.
 The offer could look like a good deal – one that gets you the cash you need quickly.
 But be careful!
 The cost of that quick cash could quickly outweigh its benefits.
 A merchant cash advance or MCA is a risky financial product that can be a good fit for a business owner if that individual understands how to manage higher costing financial products.

-Some MCAs can have an annual percentage rate — the total cost of a loan, including all fees — in the triple digits.
+Some short term MCAs can have an annual percentage rate — the total cost of a loan, including all fees — in the triple digits.
 The repayment cost and daily repayment schedule can cause serious cash-flow problems.
-If you don’t handle the debt well, MCAs can lead to a debt trap, where it’s virtually impossible to repay the advance and you must refinance into rolling MCAs or file for bankruptcy.
+If you don’t handle the debt well, MCAs can lead to a debt trap, where it’s virtually impossible to repay the advance and you must refinance into rolling MCAs or default.

 It is important when opting for an MCA that you work with a lender that is established and trustworthy.
 There are good lenders that offer merchant cash advances at a very competitive rate.
 Most trusted lenders will be in business for more than a decade and there will be reviews easily found on the company.
 Good financial experiences are often determined by the lender chosen.

-Many finance professionals only consider MCAs a reasonable financing option if you have already exhausted other avenues.
+Many finance professionals only consider MCAs a reasonable financing option if you have already exhausted other traditional avenues such as business credit cards, SBA & Bank business loans or personal loans to name a few.
 Borrowers should know what they’re getting into – and the pros and cons of merchant cash advances – before accepting the lender’s cash.

 What is a Merchant Cash Advance?

 A merchant cash advance is a way to get fast working capital for your business without going through a traditional business loan process.
-It is an advance of money against future credit card sales.
-It is typically offered as an alternative to a small business loan because it’s not technically a loan.
-When you take out an MCA, you’re pledging the lender a percentage of your future credit card sales as repayment until the balance of advance and any fees are paid back.
+It is an advance of money against future business sales.
+It is not a loan.
+When you take out an MCA, you’re pledging the lender a percentage of your future sales as repayment until the balance of advance and and the interest fee for the advance is paid back.

 How Merchant Cash Advances Work?

-With the first option, you receive a sum of cash upfront in exchange for a slice of your future credit and debit card sales.
-The lender takes their repayment every time you swipe a credit card from the date of the loan until it’s paid off.
+With the first option, you receive a sum of cash upfront in exchange for a slice of your future credit card sales.
+The lender takes their repayment every time you swipe a credit card from the date of the funding until it’s paid off.

 Or, you can get upfront cash that is repaid by remitting fixed daily or weekly debits from your bank account.
-This option is best for businesses with variable credit card sales, because it allows providers to extend credit to businesses that aren’t primarily tied to credit and debit card sales.
+This option is best for businesses with variable credit card sales and other types of sales revenue such as check deposits, because it allows providers to extend credit to businesses that aren’t primarily tied to credit and debit card sales.

-The lender calculates how much you’ll pay in fees is determined by your ability to repay the merchant cash advance.
-They’ll perform a risk assessment, including analyzing past credit card sales, pulling your credit score, and looking at how long you’ve been in business, to determine a factor rate.
+The lender calculates how much you’ll pay in fees based on your cash flow.
+They’ll perform a risk assessment, including analyzing past credit card or business sales, pulling a soft credit score, and looking at how long you’ve been in business, to determine a factor rate and approval amount.
 Typical factor rates for MCAs range from 1.2 to 1.5 (a higher rate equals higher fees).

 To see how much you’ll pay for the advance, multiply the cash advance by the factor rate to get your total repayment amount.
 For example, an advance of $60,000 that carries a factor rate of 1.4 represents a total repayment of $84,000.
-MCAs have a high cost of borrowing, as you’ll pay $24,000 for that loan.
+In this example the MCA will have a cost of $24,000 for that funding.

 Why Select an MCA?
 Pros of Merchant Cash Advances